c5k1m/cse15l-lab-reports/lab-report-2-week4.md

-*Brief Note #1: In accordance to the lab write-up and written permission from Anzhi Weng, screenshots from Jaehoon Kim's repo (he is in my CSE 15L lab group) were utilized to showcase the bugs that were experienced and the corrections that were ultimately made as his repo was used for demonstrations; I had a forking issue on my end during lab that Yasushi Oh can attest to, which is why I can't fork Jaehoon's repo and am using Jaehoon's repo as a reference to what we discussed during lab.*
+*Brief Note: In accordance to the lab write-up and written permission from Yasushi Oh, screenshots from Jaehoon Kim's repo (he is in my CSE 15L lab group) were utilized to showcase the bugs that were experienced and the corrections that were ultimately made as his repo was used for demonstrations; I had a forking issue on my end during lab that Yasushi Oh can attest to, which is why I can't fork Jaehoon's repo and am using Jaehoon's repo as a reference to what we discussed during lab.*

-*Brief Note #2: I was not able to finish all requirements for this lab; since we get another shot at full credit, I will continue to finish up the lab after the deadline.

 # Code Change #1: All Brackets Need to be Looped